biography

 Photo by of Denise Grant.

-Sybil is grateful for her formative years of training in Toronto as a member of the Young Artists Performance Academy (now known as The Taylor Academy) of the Glenn Gould School.
+Sybil is grateful for her formative years of training in Toronto.
+Her studies began with Dr. Barbara Pepper and continued at Etobicoke School of the Arts, and the Royal Conservatory of Music with Coenraad Bloemendal in the Young Artists Performance Academy (now known as The Taylor Academy) of the Glenn Gould School.
 Her debut concerto performance occurred at the age of nineteen when she performed the Lalo Cello Concerto with the Etobicoke School of the Arts Symphony Orchestra.
 She went on to attend the Banff Centre for the Arts chamber music program, and was the winner of several awards, among which were the Elora Festival Young Performer's Competition, the Gooderham Music Scholarship and the Bill Weatherspoon “Most Outstanding Performance” award.
+She continued her studies in Europe with a Bachelor’s Degree from the Conservatorium van Amsterdam in the class of Gregor Horsch and then pursued a Master’s Degree from the class of cello soloist Patrick Demenga in Lausanne, Switzerland.
+As a student, she was the principal cellist of the European Youth Chamber Orchestra in Austria, and joined the Orchestre Symphonique de Bienne, the Orchestre de Chambre de Lausanne (Switzerland) and the Amsterdam Symphony Orchestra (Holland) as part of their prestigious orchestral internship programs.
+Sybil was a national finalist in Holland's Yamaha International Music Scholarship, and a prizewinner in the Rovere d'Oro chamber music competition in San Bartolomeo al Mare, Italy, with Duo AfriCan, a piano/cello duo formed in 2004 with pianist Mareli Stolp.

 Website: www.sybilshanahan.com